 The birth of the internet has brought many advantages to modern society.
 The most important is certainly the ability to share information faster and without geographical barriers.
 Today, all human knowledge is online and the majority of the western population has free access to it.

 Once knowledge was something difficult to access and for the elites, used to train the ruling classes of the future.
 Today, this is no longer the case.
 The internet has evolved over the years, it has become more and more interactive and the amount of information exchanged every minute has increased dramatically.

 Among the greatest innovations that the internet has brought us, a profound change in online education is definitely one.
 Online education has evolved over time and today we can say that it has reached its most advanced stage.
 The introduction of the Cohort-Based Courses model is the one that comes closest to traditional university education but with infinitely greater possibilities given by the fact that the course takes place online in a virtual environment.

-In this article we will review how the online education infrastructure in recent years has evolved from the first MOOCs to the first Cohort-Based Courses and how this is leading to a true democratization of learning.
+In this article, we will review how the online education infrastructure in recent years has evolved from the first MOOCs to the first Cohort-Based Courses and how this is leading to the true democratization of learning.

 The evolution of the software infrastructure for online education

 Massive Open Online Courses: MOOC